-- 4.3 This Provincial Policy Statement shall be implemented in a manner that is consistent with the recognition and affirmation of existing Aboriginal and treaty rights in section 35 of the Constitution Act, 1982. - 4.4 This Provincial Policy Statement shall be readimplemented in its entirety and all relevant policies are to be applied to each situation a manner that is consistent with Ontario Human Rights Code and the Canadian Charter of Rights and Freedoms. - Affairs and Housing may take into account other considerations when making decisions to support strong communities, a clean and healthy environment and the economic vitality of the Province. - This Provincial Policy Statement shall be implemented in a manner that is consistent with the Ontario Human Rights Code and the Canadian-Charter of Rights and Freedoms. - 4.6 The official plan is the most important vehicle for implementation of this Provincial Policy Statement.
+- 4.3 This Provincial Policy Statement shall be implemented in a manner that is consistent with the recognition and affirmation of existing Aboriginal and treaty rights in section 35 of the Constitution Act, 1982. - 4.4 This Provincial Policy Statement shall be readimplemented in its entirety and all relevant policies are to be applied to each situationa manner that is consistent with Ontario Human Rights Code and the Canadian Charter of Rights and Freedoms. - 4.5 In implementing the Provincial Policy Statement, the Minister of Municipal Affairs and Housing may take into account other considerations when making decisions to support strong communities, a clean and healthy environment and the economic vitality of the Province. - 4.6 This Provincial Policy Statement shall be implemented in a manner that is consistent with the Ontario Human Rights Code and the Canadian-Charter of Rights and Freedoms. - 4.6 The official plan is the most important vehicle for implementation of this Provincial Policy Statement.
 Comprehensive, integrated and long-term planning is best achieved through official plans.

 Official plans shall identify provincial interests and set out appropriate land This is an unofficial comparison of changes proposed to the Provincial Policy Statement prepared by Osler Hoskin Harcourt LLP.
-Comments on the proposed changes can be made prior to October 20, 2019.

-use designations and policies.
+Comments on the proposed changes can be made prior to October 20, 2019. use designations and policies.
 To determine the significance of some natural heritage features and other resources, evaluation may be required.